-Unless expressly authorized by the professor in writing, students are prohibited from consulting or using generative AI tools (e.g., AI chatbots such as ChatGPT) to create written exam responses or to create text to incorporate into exam responses.
-Use of or consultation with generative AI tools to draft written exam responses shall be treated as if students received assistance from another person.
-For exams that require research, students may use legal research tools such as Westlaw, Lexis, or Bloomberg Law to conduct legal research.
+Unless expressly authorized by the professor in writing, students are prohibited from consulting or using generative AI tools (e.g., AI chatbots such as but not limited to Lexis+ AI Assistant, Westlaw Practical Law AI, ChatGPT, Gemini, or Perplexity) to conduct research, create written exam responses, or create text to incorporate into exam responses.
+Use of or consultation with generative AI tools shall be treated as if students received assistance from another person.